barbarbar-glitch/100hires-portofolio/README.md

 - Codex extension

 ## Steps I Completed
-- Created a GitHub account
+-Created a GitHub account
-- Created a public repository
+-Created a public repository
-- Opened the repo in Cursor
+-Opened the repo in Cursor
 -Installed Claude Code and Codex
 -Log in to Claude Code and Codex
-- Wrote this README file
+-Wrote this README file

 ## Issues I Ran Into
 - Had trouble with installing Git on my computer — it was not installed by default